Conduct of a civil trial before the court

 If you agree with your opponent, you can ask the judge that the proceedings proceed without a hearing.

-at any point in the procedure, you can attempt a mediation or a reconciliation.
-If you're a plaintiff, you can also opt out, which is to ask for an end to the trial.
+At any point in the procedure, you can attempt a mediation or a reconciliation.
+If you are a requester, you can also withdraw, that is to say, to ask for an end to the trial.

-The judge decides, at your request or of his own motion, after having received your opinion, to summon you a ARA: titleContent.
+The judge decides, at your request or of his own motion, after having received your opinion, to have you summoned to a ARAARA : settlement hearing.

 You must appear in person and be assisted by a lawyer.